san985tos/OCP-CNV/README.md

 ![This is an image](images/4.png)

 - This will open a new screen.
-We can again accept all the defaults for this lab
+We can again accept all the defaults for this lab.
+Continue the installation by clicking on "Create" at the bottom.

 ![This is an image](images/5.png)